Public Health Institute

 • Work with trans youth for intervention activities to increase community level awareness through media campaigns and social network platforms

 • Facilitate weekly support groups targeting trans youth

 • Work includes some non-standard hours, such as evenings and weekends

 • Perform other duties as assigned.

-• At least 3 years of relevant work experience
+• At least 1 year of relevant work experience required

-• This is a full-time (40 hours per week) position located in Richmond, CA.
+• This is a part-time or full-time (20-40 hours per week) position based in Oakland, CA.

 • This position is eligible for PHI’s full suite of benefits including but not limited to medical, dental, and vision coverage, health care and dependent care flexible spending accounts, and generous time off.